-In accordance with the Uniform Tennis Anti-Corruption Program, players and their "related persons" (any coach, trainer, therapist, physician, management representative, agent, family member, tournament guest, business associate or other affiliate or associate of any player, or any other person who receives accreditation at an tournament):
+In accordance with the Tennis Anti-Corruption Program (www.tennis.com.au/doc/tennis-anti-corruption-program), players and their related persons (any coach, trainer, therapist, physician, management representative, agent, family member, tournament guest, business associate or other affiliate or associate of any player, or any other person who receives accreditation at an tournament):

-- a.
-MUST NOT wager or attempt to wager on the outcome or any other aspect of any tennis match or competition; - b.
-MUST NOT solicit or facilitate any other person to wager on the outcome or any other aspect of any tennis match or competition; - c.
-MUST NOT contrive or attempt to contrive the outcome or any other aspect of a tennis match; - d.
-MUST NOT provide information to others concerning the status of players, or any other aspect of a tennis match which is not information in the public domain; - e.
-MUST NOT solicit or facilitate any player to not use his or her best efforts in a tennis match; and - f.
-MUST report any knowledge or suspicion of any inappropriate betting activity to the Tennis Integrity Unit by contacting info@tennisintegrityunit.com
+- a) MUST NOT wager or attempt to wager on the outcome or any other aspect of any tennis match or competition; - b) MUST NOT solicit or facilitate any other person to wager on the outcome or any other aspect of any tennis match or competition; - c) MUST NOT contrive or attempt to contrive the outcome or any other aspect of a tennis match; - d) MUST NOT provide information to others concerning the status of players, or any other aspect of a tennis match which is not information in the public domain; - e) MUST NOT solicit or facilitate any player to not use his or her best efforts in a tennis match; and - f) MUST report any knowledge or suspicion of any inappropriate betting activity to the Tennis Integrity Unit by contacting info@tennisintegrityunit.com.

-Nothing in the above paragraph shall modify or limit the full text of the Uniform Tennis Anti-Corruption Program.
+Nothing in this paragraph 5 shall modify or limit the full text of the Tennis Anti-Corruption Program.